BogdanVeligorskyi/CN_CourseProject_Client/README.md

 NOTE: client doesn`t work until you connect to server (this project is in repository CN_CourseProject_Server).

 In order to run this application you have to start EXE-file after executing server.
+If you need EXE-file - contact me.